ConfederacyOfGaia/Gaia/players-guide.md

 ***Light.*** The weight of the armor is reduced by 25%.

-***Reduction (Type).*** You have a damage reduction to the specified type of damage when wearing this armor, equal to your proficiency bonus.
+***Reduction (Type).*** You have a damage reduction to the specified type of damage when wearing this armor.
+Light armor reduces this by 1, medium armor reduces this by 2, and heavy armor reduces it by 3.

 ***Masterwork.*** A masterwork armor piece is exceptionally beautiful and well-made, and will have an additional +1 to AC.